-Tim Calkins helps people build strong and profitable brands.
+Tim Calkins helps people build strong, profitable and enduring brands.

-He is Clinical Professor of Marketing at Northwestern University’s Kellogg School of Management where he teaches courses including Marketing Strategy and Biomedical Marketing in the full-time, part-time and executive MBA programs.
-He is co-academic director of the Kellogg on Branding executive education program.
+He is Clinical Professor of Marketing at Northwestern University’s Kellogg School of Management where he teaches courses including Marketing Strategy and Biomedical Marketing.
+He is also co-academic director of the Kellogg on Branding executive education program.

-Tim won the Lawrence G. Lavengood Outstanding Professor of the Year Award, the top teaching award at Kellogg, in 2006 and 2013, making him one of just five people in the award’s more than forty year history to have won it twice.
-In 2016, Poets & Quants included him on its list “Favorite MBA Professors of 2016.”
+Tim has received numerous awards for teaching excellence.
+In 2018, he received the Top Professor Award from Germany’s Kellogg-WHU Executive MBA Program.
+He won the Lawrence G. Lavengood Outstanding Professor of the Year Award, the top teaching award at Kellogg, in 2013 and 2006, making him one of just four people in the award’s more than forty year history to have won it twice.
 He also received the Sidney J. Levy Teaching Award, two Kellogg Faculty Impact Awards and the Kellogg Executive MBA Program’s Top Professor Award four times.
+Poets & Quants included him on its list “Favorite MBA Professors of 2016.”

-Tim is the author of Defending Your Brand: How Smart Companies Use Defensive Strategy to Deal with Competitive Attacks (Palgrave Macmillan, 2012).
+Over the years, he has written four books.
+His latest is How to Wash a Chicken – Mastering the Business Presentation (Page Two, 2018).
+He also wrote Defending Your Brand: How Smart Companies Use Defensive Strategy to Deal with Competitive Attacks (Palgrave Macmillan, 2012).
 Expert Marketer Magazine named Defending Your Brand the 2013 Marketing Book of the Year.
-He also wrote Breakthrough Marketing Plans (Palgrave Macmillan, 2008 and 2012).
-He was co-editor of Kellogg on Branding (John Wiley & Sons, 2005).
+Tim wrote Breakthrough Marketing Plans (Palgrave Macmillan, 2012 and 2008) and was co-editor of Kellogg on Branding (John Wiley & Sons, 2005).

 Tim is an expert on Super Bowl advertising.
 He created the Kellogg Super Bowl Advertising Review in 2005 and has led the event ever since.
 Over the past ten years, the program has generated more than five billion media impressions.